 They're used interchangeably, but what is the essential difference between digital experiences and CMS?

 Digital experiences and content management systems.
 They’re two terms that come up a lot when we talk about how businesses can optimise their digital presence, but what’s the difference between them?
 And what role can they both play in growing your business?

 What is a digital experience?

 From your ecommerce shop and landing page to your company website and chatbots, a digital experience encompasses all the ways your customers and team engage with your digital content.
-Created and managed using a CMS, these digital experiences form an important part of the customer experience, affecting how people shop, browse, and connect with your business – both online and offline.
+Created and managed using a CMS, digital experiences form an important part of the customer journey—affecting how people shop, browse, and connect with your business—both online and offline.

 Remind me again: What’s a CMS?

-In other words, if a digital experience is the end-user solution, a CMS is the toolbox that lets you build it in the first place, and keep iterating without a hitch for years to come.
+In other words, if digital experiences are the end-user solution, a CMS is the toolbox that lets you build it in the first place, and keep iterating without a hitch for years to come.

 Why do we separate the two concepts?